 Serving the greater Toronto area and York Region.

 Welcome and Thank You.

-With extended service hours and convenient valet service*, we can handle any maintenance or repair job seamlessly.
-We have over 50 years of history servicing the brands we offer, our workshops are amongst the most advanced in the country.
+With one of the country's largest Porsche workshops, extended hours, and convenient valet service*, we can handle any maintenance or repair job seamlessly.
 Our partnership with Motus Car Rental means driving a loaner for a few days is a pleasurable upgrade instead of a frustrating inconvenience.
-If you’re heading out of town, our exclusive arrangement with Toronto Pearson airport lets you drop your vehicle at valet, to have it returned fully- serviced when you arrive.*

 From the 1980s Rothmans/Porsche Challenge, through to 24 hours of Daytona and 12 Hours of Sebring today, motorsports has always been the ultimate manifestation of our competitive spirit.
 Whether you’re cheering on our drivers and race cars, learning how to drive your own vehicle on the track at our exclusive Pfaff Track Day, or accessing our diverse racetrack rental fleet, we’re there with you.

 Simply put, whether you're buying, servicing, or selling, Pfaff Porsche is the most confident, most convenient, safest, and most exciting way to drive a Porsche.
 We invite you to try us out for yourself.